-Do you wonder what all the fuss is about having a no spend challenge?
+Do you wonder what all the fuss is about having a no buy challenge?

 Can completing a no buy challenge for a day, a week or a month actually make any difference to your money situation?

 That depends.
 On you.
-On whether you can successfully cut out your spending.
+On whether you can successfully cut out your spending and look at only spending money on essentials.

 But that is why I am writing this.
 To help you be successful in any no spend challenge you choose to do.